Top Things To Do In Athens With Kids

 Turn to the left after Monastiraki station and climb up passing the taverns, you will get to a place called big metropolis ruled by the Archbishop of Athens.
 This is an amazing place so I think teenagers will certainly enjoy it.
 The relic ark of St. Agnes Filoteyi and sarcophagus of Gregory V can be seen in the temple along with works of art made by means of carving and gilding.

 By passing narrow streets you may reach the very heart of Athens – the Acropolis.
 The Acropolis is located on a hill and also called the “Upper Town”.
 I would recommend wearing comfortable shoes as city sightseeing might be really prolonged and beware of slippery steps here.
-Acropolis tickets cost around $14 USD, but do not throw it away right after visiting as during the next four days you may visit another sights using the same ticket.
+Acropolis tickets cost around 14 USD, but do not throw it away right after visiting.
+During the next four days you can visit even more sights using the same ticket.
 The full list of sights can be found on the reverse side of the ticket.

 The Acropolis center is Parthenon temple, built on the former site of the goddess Athena sanctuary.
 Entrance to the temple is prohibited.
 Next to the Acropolis, the New Acropolis Museum is situated.
 Visit this museum with kids and have lunch in a cozy roof cafe, where you can relax and enjoy the views of Athens.
 Check the working hours here.